 Mary (née Watemburg) and John le Vavaseur (sometimes spelt Vavasour), moved to a property on Hills Road, “nearly opposite Winters Road,” near the Dunick family.112

 Józef Dunick left his Polish homeland at 39 with his family name, Zdonek, wife Mariana (35), and three sons, Mikołaj (9), Franciszek (7) and Józef (3).
 Their name survived the journey on the friedeburg in 1872 but was changed by officials almost immediately after they arrived in Lyttelton.
 Józef Dunick senior soon became known as Joseph.
 He was naturalised in 1899 in Marshland, and aged 84 when he was placed on New Zealand's 1917 aliens record.

-A Dunick headstone in the Linwood cemetery tells a poignant story of Joseph Dunick junior's wives: His first, Julia (née Schimanski), died aged 33, on 27 August 1906, probably after the birth of their eighth child, Kathleen Margaret, who died at six months on 4 March 1907.
-With them are Joseph's second wife, Mary (née Boyd), who, acccording to records, he married in 1908 and who seems to have died, aged 25, in a similar way on 22 May the same year.
+A Dunick headstone in the Linwood cemetery tells a poignant story of Joseph Dunick junior's wives: His first, Julia (née Schimanski), died aged 33, on 27 August 1906, after the birth of their eighth child, Kathleen Margaret, who died at six months on 4 March 1907.
+With them are Joseph's second wife, Mary (née Boyd), who, according to records, he married in 1908 and who, aged 25, also seems to have died as a result of childbirth, on 22 May the same year.
 Their daughter, two-month-old Mary Amelda is buried with her mother, half-sister and Julia.h-9

 Michael is named Piekarsky on his July 1893 Marshland naturalisation record, Perkaskie on his November 1916 probate papers and Percasky on the Linwood cemetery headstone he shares with Eva and their son, John.
 Eva is named Percasky on her 1917 New Zealand alien record.